 Add broth to the pan; bring to a boil.
 Add pasta; cook for 10 minutes or until tender.

 I use it to cook rice in when I'm having chicken for dinner.
 It's also good to cook potatoes for mashed potatoes.
-I make very good chicken pot pie and use it for that.
-I also have a recipe for a chicken & rice casserole that uses it.

 Actually chicken stock can be used in place of water for most savoury recipes.
 I poach fish in stock, cook veggies in stock and I've even been known to use it to make whipped potatoes instead of milk or cream.
+It's very versatile in casseroles etc too.

 I use chicken stock or broth to simmer chicken breast.
 I use a quart of stock, 3 raw garlic cloves, several tablespoons of fresh thyme.
 Bring to a simmer add boneless, skinless chicken breast and cook at the simmer for 20 minutes.
 Turn off the heat and let cool in the stock.